AgainPsychoX/YellowToyCar/README.md

 	* For AP mode, default IP/gateway should stay `192.168.4.1` for now, as DHCP settings are hardcoded to some default values.
 	* DNS, SNTP and NAT settings are also not implemented yet.
+	* When changing network settings, device might get disconnected, so no response will be sent.

 * `/drive` → Basic controls endpoint, might be lagging as it's over HTTP, which uses TCP, which might retransmit old requests).